brayschurman/cozi/README.md

 # Cozi

-A chrome extension that contains audio based on science for studying, productivity, and creativity.
+a chrome extension based on sonic science.

+With 4 audio categories, each track has a _purpose_.

+* Studying
+* Noise Cancelling
+* Reading
+* Nature